What Is A Growth Marketing Framework? And How To Do It

 Think about these aspects when creating ideas for experiments:

-Keeping in mind that growth marketing is a long-term strategy and often is tasked with getting results on a limited budget, you’ll want to sort through your idea list and rank them from best to worst.
+Keeping in mind that growth marketing is a long-term strategy and often is tasked with getting results on a limited budget, you’ll want to sort through your growth opportunities and rank them from best to worst.

 We want to start with ideas that have the greatest chance of success.
 For ranking ideas, growth marketers use two frameworks: